alexandertrefz/essence/packages/vscode-extension/DEVELOPMENT.md

 - Half-typing a line so the file stops compiling leaves the tree and the marks as they were rather than emptying them; the compile error is in Problems.
 - Setting `essence.tests.enabled` to false stops the automatic runs — the marks stop changing as you type — while ▶ and the Run lens still work.
-Setting `essence.tests.skipTags` to a tag the workspace uses re-runs everything and leaves those tests unmarked.
+Writing a tag the workspace uses into `test.skipTags` of the project's `essence.json` and saving re-runs everything and leaves those tests unmarked; a stale `essence.tests.skipTags` in the editor settings does nothing.
+- `essence.json` itself opens as JSON with comments — a `//` line is not red —
+  and typing a `"` inside the top-level object offers `exclude`, `test` and `build`, each with its description on hover.
+Writing `"skipTag"` instead of `"skipTags"` puts an `unknown-setting` Warning in Problems on that key, out of the unsaved buffer, and it goes when the key is fixed.
+Excluding the directory that holds one of the two test files and saving removes that file from the Testing view and from Problems.
 - **Essence: Show Test Session Output** writes one line per cycle.
 - Running with coverage (the profile picker's "Run with Coverage") sets `essence.tests.coverage` to true in the workspace settings, and from then on